DaveR0b0t/DaveR0b0t/README.md

 🐍 New programmer primarily focused on Python

-🎓 Studying Cybersecurity (Cyber Forensics emphasis) at Arizona University
+🎓 Studying Cybersecurity (Cyber Forensics emphasis) at University of Arizona

 📚 Mostly self-taught, learning through books, documentation, and online resources